hydrosolutions/riversCentralAsia/paper.md

 - Post-processing of simulation results, e.g. computation of flow duration curves

-- I/O interface with the hydrologic-hydraulic modelling software [RS Minerve](https://crealp.ch/rs-minerve/){target="_blank"} [@rsm:2021] which can be accessed within R using the package [RSMinerveR](https://github.com/hydrosolutions/RSMinerveR){target="_blank"}.
+- I/O interface with the hydrologic-hydraulic modelling software RS Minerve [@rsm:2021] which can be accessed within R using the package RSMinerveR [@RSMinerveR:2022].

 While here, we focus on the description of the individual functions, the strengths of the package comes to play mostly when the functions are connected to automatize the data preparation process.
-These workflows are extensively documented in the book [Modeling of Hydrological Systems in Semi-Arid Central Asia](https://hydrosolutions.github.io/caham_book/){target="_blank"}.
+These workflows are extensively documented in the book Modeling of Hydrological Systems in Semi-Arid Central Asia [@CAHAM:2022].

 Currently, a relatively complete dataset of the Chirchik River Basin with decadal and monthly data on discharge, precipitation and temperature is included.

 ## Related packages
-The R package [RSMinverveR](https://github.com/hydrosolutions/RSMinerveR){target="_blank"} allows the running of the hydrologic-hydraulic modelling software [RS Minerve](https://crealp.ch/rs-minerve/){target="_blank"} directly from R without using the RS Minerve user interface.
+The R package RSMinverveR [@RSMinerveR:2022] allows the running of the hydrologic-hydraulic modelling software RS Minerve [@rsm:2021] directly from R without using the RS Minerve user interface.
 This functionality is for advanced R and RS Minerve users that wish to further speed up their modelling workflow.

 There are a number of existing R packages available that support data preparation and  hydrological modelling [@slater_using_2019].
 However, there is no R package to facilitate hydrological modelling specifically with RS Minerve which is a powerful, accessible tool for water resources management in mountainous regions.